zxmlab/FaceTrack-AOI/README.md

 | Nose     | 2.0                  | 1.2                  |
 | Mouth    | 1.3                  | 1.2                  |

-These values can be configured in the source code to suit different datasets.
+These values can be configured in the `main_module.py` to suit different datasets.

 ### Fixation Comparison